The Prosecution Research Network

 Acutely aware that the criminal justice system has become, by default, the nation’s largest mental health and substance use disorder treatment system, prosecutors across the nation are implementing innovative practices and interventions to divert individuals with unmet mental health and substance use disorder needs toward appropriate health care.
 These prosecutors are creating alternatives to criminalization and incarceration with the aim of improving public health and public safety outcomes.

-In collaboration with our partners at the Equitas Project, we formed a national leadership network of prosecutors interested in advancing innovative practices and interventions at the intersection of mental health, substance use disorders, and criminal justice.
+In collaboration with our partners at the Equitas Project, an initiative of Mental Health Colorado, we formed a national leadership network of prosecutors interested in advancing innovative practices and interventions at the intersection of mental health, substance use disorders, and criminal justice.
 Our hope is that this network will lead the way toward an era of unprecedented health, justice, in the United States by:

 - Identifying areas for growth or improvement of prosecutor-led diversion programs